 This finding also speaks to two further important, but difficult to study, aspects of the literature on tax compliance: spillovers and non-pecuniary motivations to comply.
 There exists some empirical evidence of enforcement spillovers on the compliance of non-audited taxpayers in one's network in the case of TV license fees (Rincke and Traxler, 2011; Drago et al., 2015) and of non-audited firms' suppliers along the VAT chain (Pomeranz, 2015).
 By contrast, evidence of complementary evasion spillovers regarding opportunities to cheat is extremely scarce.
-Paetzold and Winner (2016) show in the context of the Austrian commuter tax allowance that job changers moving to companies with a higher proportion of cheaters increase their cheating.
+Paetzold and Winner (2016) use variation in job changes to uncover spillover effects from the work environment on the individual compliance decision.
 Beyond that, we are only aware of related evidence from laboratory experiments, showing that taxpayers' reporting is sensitive to the evasion decision taken by other taxpayers (Fortin et al., 2007; Alm et al., 2009).6 The best empirical evidence of the importance of intrinsic motivation comes from two field experiments at the border between taxation and charitable giving, which use different treatments to analyze the determinants of compliance among members of the German Protestant and Catholic Church, respectively.
 Dwenger et al. (2016) show that starting from a zero deterrence situation, a sizeable proportion of existing intrinsic motivation to comply is driven by duty-to-comply preferences and that there is no crowding out between extrinsic and intrinsic motivations.
-By contrast, Boyer et al. (2015), who exploit a comparable set-up for the German Catholic Church, find a significant crowding out of intrinsic motivation among weakly intrinsically motivated taxpayers.
+By contrast, Boyer pension, their adult child's participation over the next five years increases by 6 percentage points.
+See also Bratberg et al. (2014).